Cellulosic ethanol: Enzyme-cost barrier

 Cellulases and hemicellulases used in the production of cellulosic ethanol are more expensive compared to their first generation counterparts.
 Enzymes required for maize grain ethanol production cost 2.64-5.28 US dollars per cubic meter of ethanol produced.
 Enzymes for cellulosic ethanol production are projected to cost 79.25 US dollars, meaning they are 20-40 times more expensive.
 The cost differences are attributed to quantity required.
 The cellulase family of enzymes have a one to two order smaller magnitude of efficiency.
 Therefore, it requires 40 to 100 times more of the enzyme to be present in its production.
 For each ton of biomass it requires 15-25 kilograms of enzyme.
 More recent estimates are lower, suggesting 1 kg of enzyme per dry tonne of biomass feedstock.
 There is also relatively high capital costs associated with the long incubation times for the vessel that perform enzymatic hydrolysis.
 Altogether, enzymes comprise a significant portion of 20-40% for cellulosic ethanol production.
-A recent paper estimates the range at 13-36% of cash costs, with a key factor being how the cellulase enzyme is produced.
+A 2016 paper estimates the range at 13-36% of cash costs, with a key factor being how the cellulase enzyme is produced.
 For cellulase produced offsite, enzyme production amounts to 36% of cash cost.
 For enzyme produced onsite in a separate plant, the fraction is 29%; for integrated enzyme production, the fraction is 13%.
 One of the key benefits of integrated production is that biomass instead of glucose is the enzyme growth medium.
 Biomass costs less, and it makes the resulting cellulosic ethanol a 100% second-generation biofuel, i.e., it uses no ‘food for fuel’.

 Feedstocks

 In general there are two types of feedstocks: forest (woody) Biomass and agricultural biomass.
 In the US, about 1.4 billion dry tons of biomass can be sustainably produced annually.
 About 370 million tons or 30% are forest biomass.
 Forest biomass has higher cellulose and lignin content and lower hemicellulose and ash content than agricultural biomass.
 Because of the difficulties and low ethanol yield in fermenting pretreatment hydrolysate, especially those with very high 5 carbon hemicellulose sugars such as xylose, forest biomass has significant advantages over agricultural biomass.
 Forest biomass also has high density which significantly reduces transportation cost.
 It can be harvested year around which eliminates long-term storage.
 The close to zero ash content of forest biomass significantly reduces dead load in transportation and processing.
 To meet the needs for biodiversity, forest biomass will be an important biomass feedstock supply mix in the future biobased economy.
 However, forest biomass is much more recalcitrant than agricultural biomass.
-Recently, the USDA Forest Products Laboratory together with the University of Wisconsin–Madison developed efficient technologies that can overcome the strong recalcitrance of forest (woody) biomass including those of softwood species that have low xylan content.
+In 2009, the USDA Forest Products Laboratory together with the University of Wisconsin–Madison developed efficient technologies that can overcome the strong recalcitrance of forest (woody) biomass including those of softwood species that have low xylan content.
 Short-rotation intensive culture or tree farming can offer an almost unlimited opportunity for forest biomass production.

 Woodchips from slashes and tree tops and saw dust from saw mills, and waste paper pulp are forest biomass feedstocks for cellulosic ethanol production.